51Degrees/documentation/src/devicedetection/features/performanceoptions.md

 Rather than trying to solve this with a one-size-fits-all approach, our device detection API allows you to easily configure the solution to suit your requirements.

+Be aware that all these options only apply to the on-premise implementation.
+The cloud solution is inherently far more limited in the range of options you have to adjust performance.

 # Performance Profile Templates

 At the low level, the device detection API uses various collections of data from the data file in order to perform detections.